 * Save the money you would have spent on cigarettes and buy yourself a reward.

 Getting regular exercise is a great way to help reduce RA symptoms.
 It's also key for keeping your heart healthy.
-Get 20 to 30 minutes of low-impact exercise on as many days as you can.
+Gradually work up to 30 minutes of low-impact exercise on as many days as you can.
+Check with your doctor to see what type of activity is right for you.
 Try these ideas to get going:

 * Choose an exercise you really enjoy.

 * Browse Exercise Goals for more ideas.

 Keep track of your daily exercise in your journal and note your progress.

 When was the last time you saw your doctor?
 If it's been a while, make an appointment.
 Before your visit, make a Note in your Journal to talk about your risk for heart disease.
 Discuss your health history and your family history of heart disease.
 Ask how often you should have heart disease screening tests for high blood pressure, blood sugar, and high cholesterol, and whether you need any other tests such as an electrocardiogram or a stress test.

 Some meds to treat RA may increase the risk of heart disease.
 These include nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen and naproxen.

 Other meds -- including methotrexate and similar meds -- may help reduce the risk of heart disease.